 Adaptation to a moving visual pattern induces shifts in the perceived motion of subsequently viewed moving patterns.
 Explanations of such effects are typically based on adaptation-induced sensitivity changes in spatio-temporal frequency tuned mechanisms (STFMs).
 An alternative hypothesis is that adaptation occurs in mechanisms that independently encode direction and speed (DSMs).
-Yet a third possibility is that adaptation occurs in mechanisms that encode 2D pattern velocity (VMs).
+Yet a third possibility is that adaptation occurrs in mechanisms that encode two-dimensional pattern velocity (VMs).
 We performed a series of psychophysical experiments to examine predictions made by each of the three hypotheses.
-The results indicate that: (1) adaptation-induced shifts are relatively independent of spatial pattern of both adapting and test stimuli; (2) the shift in perceived direction of motion of a plaid stimulus after adaptation to a grating indicates a shift in the motion of the plaid pattern, and not a shift in the motion of the plaid components; and (3) the 2D pattern of shift in perceived velocity radiates away from the adaptation velocity, and is inseparable in speed and direction of motion.
-Taken together, these results are most consistent with the VM adaptation hypothesis. © 1998 Elsevier Science Ltd. All rights reserved.
+The results indicate that: (1) adaptation-induced shifts are relatively independent of spatial pattern of both adapting and test stimuli, (2) the shift in perceived direction of motion of a plaid stimulus after adaptation to a grating indicates a shift in the motion of the plaid pattern, and not a shift in the motion of the plaid components, and (3) the two-dimensional pattern of shift in perceived velocity radiates away from the adaptation velocity, and is inseparable in speed and direction of motion.
+Taken together, these results are most consistent with the VM adaptation hypothesis.